The optimized point-coupling interaction for the relativistic energy density functional of Hartree-Bogoliubov approach quantifying the nuclear bulk properties: Point-coupling interaction for the relativistic Hartree-Bogoliubov model

 The pairing force that we use in Eq.~(\ref{eq:Delta}) is the separable form of the pairing force, which is adjusted to model the pairing term of the finite range Gogny D1S force \cite{NPA1984Berger} in the particle-particle channel.
 The implementation of this separable form of the pairing force in the framework of RHB model produces the pairing properties of the nuclear matter and of finite nuclei in the same footing as the effect yielded from the corresponding pairing Gogny interaction \cite{PLB2009Tian_676_44}.
 The separable form of the pairing force is expressed as

 with the center of mass, $\bm{R}=(\bm{r_{1}}+\bm{r_{2}})/2$, and the relative coordinates, $\bm{r} = \bm{r_{1}}-\bm{r_{2}}$.
 The form factor $P(\bm r)$ is of Gaussian shape

-According to Tian \emph{et al}.~\cite{PLB2009Tian_676_44}, the $G$ strength in Eq.~(\ref{eq:Vpp}) and the $a$ parameter in Eq.~(\ref{eq:Gaussian}) are defined as 728 $\rm MeV~fm^{3}$ and 0.644 fm, respectively.
-We can in fact further optimize these $G$ and $a$ factors to improve the description of the bulk nuclear properties.
+According to Tian \emph{et al}.~\cite{PLB2009Tian_676_44}, the $G$ strength in Eq.~(\ref{eq:Vpp}) and the $a$ parameter in Eq.~(\ref{eq:Gaussian}) are defined as $-$728 $\rm MeV~fm^{3}$ and 0.644 fm, respectively.
+We can in fact follow the procedure of Y{\"u}ksel {\it et al.} \citep{PRC2019Yuksel} to further optimize these $G$ and $a$ factors with separating the $G$ strength to neutron ($G_\mathrm{n}$) and proton ($G_\mathrm{p}$) pairing strengths to improve the description of the bulk nuclear properties.